eReuse/DeviceHub/docs/api.rst

    :>json string name: Description: The name of an account, if it is a person or an organization.
    :<json boolean isOrganization:
    :<json string organization: Description: The name of the organization the account is in.
 Organizations can be inside other organizations.
+   :<json string publicKey: Write only: True
+   :<json string role: Allowed: {'basic', 'employee', 'superuser', 'amateur', 'admin'}, Default: basic, Roles with writing permission: ('admin', 'superuser'), Doc: See the Roles section to get more info.
    :<json string \*@type: Allowed: {'Account'}
-   :<json string role: Allowed: {'basic', 'superuser', 'admin', 'employee', 'amateur'}, Default: basic, Roles with writing permission: ('admin', 'superuser'), Doc: See the Roles section to get more info.
-   :<json string publicKey: Write only: True
    :>json string \*@type: Allowed: {'Account'}
-   :>json string role: Allowed: {'basic', 'superuser', 'admin', 'employee', 'amateur'}, Default: basic, Roles with writing permission: ('admin', 'superuser'), Doc: See the Roles section to get more info.
+   :>json string role: Allowed: {'basic', 'employee', 'superuser', 'amateur', 'admin'}, Default: basic, Roles with writing permission: ('admin', 'superuser'), Doc: See the Roles section to get more info.
-   :<json boolean active: Description: Activate the account so you can start using it., Default: True, Doc: Inactive accounts cannot login, and they are created through regular events. `Employee` or below cannot see this parameter.
+   :<json boolean active: Default: True, Description: Activate the account so you can start using it., Doc: Inactive accounts cannot login, and they are created through regular events. `Employee` or below cannot see this parameter.
-   :>json boolean active: Description: Activate the account so you can start using it., Default: True, Doc: Inactive accounts cannot login, and they are created through regular events. `Employee` or below cannot see this parameter.
+   :>json boolean active: Default: True, Description: Activate the account so you can start using it., Doc: Inactive accounts cannot login, and they are created through regular events. `Employee` or below cannot see this parameter.
-   :<json boolean blocked: Description: As a manager, you need to specifically accept the user by unblocking it's account., Default: True, Roles with writing permission: ('admin', 'superuser')
+   :<json boolean blocked: Default: True, Description: As a manager, you need to specifically accept the user by unblocking it's account., Roles with writing permission: ('admin', 'superuser')
    :<json list \*databases: Roles with writing permission: ('admin', 'superuser') :>json list \*databases: Roles with writing permission: ('admin', 'superuser') :<json string defaultDatabase: Roles with writing permission: ('admin', 'superuser')